Stockton Street (San Francisco): Union Square

-In the Union Square area, Stockton Street is home to numerous upscale stores, including the Macy's West flagship and Neiman Marcus department stores.
+In the Union Square area, Stockton Street is home to numerous upscale stores, including the Macy's Union Square and Neiman Marcus department stores.
 The block next to Macy's has been closed to road traffic since 2012 due to the Central Subway construction work, with the success of a temporary "Winter Walk" plaza lending support for calls to convert it into a pedestrian zone permanently.
 In 2016 (shortly before her death), influential Chinatown community organizer Rose Pak vehemently opposed this project arguing that Stockton Street was a "vital link" for Chinatown, and threatened to organize a blockade of City Hall by thousands of vehicles if the idea came to pass.

 Stockton reopened to road traffic on February 22, 2019.

 Other notable landmarks

 Near the Northern tip of the street, the Academy of Art University owns and operates a building for academic and administrative purposes.